Meet our new favorite apple dessert, apple crisp bars! These bars are tasty and unbelievably easy, perfect for last minute company.

 - 1/2 cup unsalted butter cut into pieces.

-Spread mixture into a 13x9 pan and press tightly with the back of a spoon or a spatula.
+- Spread mixture into a 13-inch baking pan and press tightly with the back of a spoon or a spatula.

-In a bowl, combine filling ingredients and mix well until apple slices are well coated.
+- In a large bowl, combine filling ingredients and mix well until apple slices are well coated.